alxers/book_of_proof/9_chapter.md

 18. If a, b, c in N, then at least one of a - b, a + c and b - c is even.

+20. There exist prime numbers p and q for which p - q = 1000.